wouterj/wouterj.github.io/_posts/2025-12-17-symfony-20-year.md

 </figure>

 In total, 340 individual contributors own 95% of the commits in 2025.
-At 6 people are responsible for 50% of the commits for years.
+And 6 people are responsible for 50% of the commits for years.
 This shows the strength of Symfony and its community: It's not just a couple of contributors doing the work but hundreds of people working together to help everyone move forward!